Aikido in Study

 12. Teaching by preforming reverse engineering while doing the Uke’s role

-14. Teaching by giving Resistance Testing – Seniour Instructors offer resistance testing
+14. Teaching by giving Resistance Testing – It is only recommended for Senior Instructor level to do resistance testing

-15. Writing and documenting – Aikido in Books / Website / Videos
+15. Writing and documenting – Writing and creating of Aikido in Books / Websites / Videos

 16. Observing and applying Nature’s processes and movements